Lady smiling in city

 • Rest as much as you can.

-If you have trouble breastfeeding, you can get more help and support from your doctor or a lactation consultant.
+If you have trouble breastfeeding, talk to your doctor or midwife or a lactation consultant.

 Breastfeeding when you have mastitis

-Your baby is the most efficient way to empty your breasts.
-And your milk is safe for your baby to drink.
+• Regularly breastfeed when your baby is hungry.
+Your milk is safe for your baby to drink.
 Your baby's digestive juices will destroy any bacteria in your milk.

 • Try to start on the sore side.

-• If you need to start on the other side, be sure to switch and empty the affected breast completely—until it is soft.
+• If you need to start on the other side, be sure to switch and breastfeed from the affected side as well.

-• Vary your breastfeeding positions to be sure to empty your breasts.
+• Vary your breastfeeding positions to help drain different areas of your breasts.

 • If it's too painful to breastfeed at all, you can pump or express your milk.